 Automated assembly is a key area of focus for Adaptive Innovations and a major strength among our offerings.
-Automated assembly cells employ a wide range of technologies to solve manufacturing issues across many industries and a broad application base.
+Automated assembly cells employ a wide range of technologies to solve manufacturing issues for a broad application base.
 Manufacturers are implementing automated assembly solutions to address many issues that impact their ability to compete on a global scale.
-Issues such as available labor, excessive training costs, operator ergonomics, inconsistent performance and quality, rising wages, and achieving production volumes to name a few.
-Many automated assembly processes can integrate manual and automated processes into a single machine, providing exceptional flexibility, scalability and redundancy.
-Automated assembly systems can also be integrated to upstream or downstream processes, eliminating non-value added processes.
+Issues such as available labor, excessive training costs, operator ergonomics, inconsistent quality, rising wages, and required throughput to name a few.
+Many assembly systems can combine manual and automated processes into a single machine, providing exceptional flexibility, scalability and redundancy.
+Automated assembly systems can also be integrated with upstream or downstream functions, eliminating non-value-added processes.
 Automated assembly is one of the fastest growing sectors of industrial automation, and a cornerstone of Adaptive’s offerings.

-The design and integration of automated assembly equipment for snap or press fit applications can be a very challenging task because the components for assembly typically have designed interference or a negative process tolerance.
+The design and integration of automated assembly equipment for snap or press fit applications can be very challenging because the components for assembly typically have designed interference or a negative process tolerance.
 Much of the process window will need to be generated by proper design characteristics of the components being assembled.
-This is where DFM / DFA (design for manufacturing / design for assembly) reviews of product designs become critical in order to achieve success in automation.
-Early involvement of a partner that can assist in the development of these features is critical in these types of implementations.
-Success can be improved in these types of applications through proper tooling and fixture design.
+This is where DFM / DFA (design for manufacturing / design for assembly) reviews of product designs become critical to achieve success in automation.
+Early involvement of a partner that can assist in the development of these features is important to the success of these types of implementations.

 Automated screw driving is a cornerstone within automated assembly processes.
-It can take many shapes, and there are many different parameters that can impact the successful implementation of an automated screw driving application.
-There are different types of drivers, feeders, screw delivery systems, tooling and more that impact the success of an automated screw driving application.
+It can take many shapes and there are many parameters that can impact the success of an automated screw driving application.
+There are different types of drivers, feeders, screw delivery systems, tooling and more that impact success.
 Process parameters such as positional accuracy, tightening torque, number of screw rotations, installed screw height, etc. are items that can be monitored and even recorded if required.
-Adaptive has implemented several robotic assembly cells that employ automated screw driving.
-Rely on our experience to insure success of your critical fastening applications.
+Adaptive has successfully deployed many automated screw driving cells.
+Rely on our experience to ensure success of your critical fastening applications.

 Direct part marking (DPM) is the method of marking parts directly with product information during the manufacturing process.
 Marks typically consist of part numbers, serial numbers, date codes, barcodes, lot numbers, etc. The most common methods of DPM are ink jet printing, laser etching, and dot peening.
 Each of these technologies has advantages and disadvantages as compared to each other with regards to speed, readability, contrast, durability and cost.
 Adaptive has experience implementing all three types of direct part marking technologies and has an extensive understanding of the benefits and shortcomings of each.
 Partner with Adaptive to determine the correct technology for your application.